open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry/index.md

 ```

+The `-Dotel.logs.exporter=experimental-otlp/stdout` JVM argument and the environment variable `OTEL_LOGS_EXPORTER="experimental-otlp/stdout"` can be used interchangeably.

 > **NOTE:** The logs exporter is experimental and subject to change.
 > Check the [Specification PR](https://github.com/open-telemetry/opentelemetry-specification/pull/4183) for the latest updates.